If you need to buy a new toilet but don’t know anything other than how to use one, look no further!

 Handy Hint: Often link toilet cisterns are made from plastic and look cheap – find a link suite with a ceramic cistern for a smarter look and a longer-lasting toilet, such as the Dallas Link Toilet Suite.

-Close coupled toilets are so named because there is no gap between the pan and the cistern (i.e they are closely coupled together).
-The waste pipe goes into the ground leaving a gap between the toilet and the wall, which will require cleaning behind the toilet.
-Despite this, close coupled toilets are cheap, easy to install and are the most common type of toilet available.
+Close-coupled toilets are named after their gapless feature between the pan and the cistern (i.e. they are closely coupled together).
+The waste pipe goes into the ground, leaving a gap between the toilet and the wall, which will require cleaning behind the toilet.
+Despite this, close coupled toilets are cheap, easy to install, and the most common type of toilet available.

 Handy Hint: Consider a close coupled toilet if you have a smaller budget to work with.